ibm-cloud-docs/vmwaresolutions/vcenter/vc_viewingclusters.md

 | IP | The IP address. |
 | Status | The status of the IP address. |
 | Description |The description of the IP address.  |
 {: caption="Table 2.
-Network interface - IP details" caption-side="top"}
+Network interface - IP details" caption-side="bottom"}
 {: class="simple-tab-table"}
 {: #vlan-table2}
 {: tab-title="IP details"}